I Sucked at Saving Money Until This Tool Helped Me Bank $1,774 in 10 Months

 I knew that wasn’t smart, so I finally set up automatic contributions to my Roth IRA.

 But I still didn’t have an emergency fund.

 To remedy that, I needed savings to A) be automatic, otherwise I’d never do it, and B) live in a separate account, otherwise I’d probably blow it (in the best way possible) on traveling.

 Until I heard about a new tool that reviews how much money you have in your checking account, and automatically sets aside an amount you can afford every few days.

 I signed up 10 months ago, and haven’t looked back.
 Here’s how it works.

 So how did I finally start my emergency fund?

 This magical tool analyzes your income and spending to “analyze your income and spending, and find money it can safely set aside for you”

 Unlike automatic transfers from your bank account, Digit doesn’t take out the same amount every week or month.

-Instead, it monitors your account and spending patterns, and “moves a few dollars from your checking account to your Digit account, if you can afford it” every few days.
+Instead, it monitors your account and spending patterns, and “tries to move some money from your checking account to your Digit account” each day.